skhelifi1/Running-Project-GroupE/README.md

 Analyzing how location, gender, age group and humidity affect the performance of full marathon runners.

 ### Research Questions to Answer:
-1. How does training location correlate to the total time to finish the full marathon.
+1. How does training location correlate to the total time to finish the full marathon?
+(Jacob says: Here you mention "training location" ... but below you mention "training elevation", will need to use one or the other... the sentence structure is good though)

 Alternate Hypothesis: If elevation is related to the total time to finish the full marathon then runners from a higher elevation city than the Marathon location would result in a shorter finishing time.